pip-services/pip-services-docs/content/en/python/postgres/connect/_index.md

 ### Classes

 #### [PostgresConnection](postgres_connection)
-PostgreSQL connection using plain driver.
+PostgreSQL connection using the official driver.
-By defining a connection and sharing it through multiple persistence components you can reduce number of used database connections.
+By defining a connection and sharing it through multiple persistence components you can reduce the number of used database connections.

 #### [PostgresConnectionResolver](postgres_connection_resolver)
 Helper class that resolves PostgreSQL connection and credential parameters,